6Marzel9/-ZeroMoon/readme.md

 ---

 ## Conclusion
 ZeroMoon (0Moon) is engineered as a community-focused reflection token with robust, automated mechanisms for liquidity provision and token burning.
 Its dynamic fee structure adapts to project milestones, progressively increasing rewards for holders.
-Key safety features, including locked liquidity, programmatically managed contract assets, and configurable exclusions (like `fairLaunchAddress`), aim to build trust and long-term value.
-The developer support model also shares benefits with the community by redirecting a portion of their fees to reflections over time.
+Key safety features, including locked liquidity, programmatically managed contract assets, and configurable exclusions (like `fairLaunchAddress`), aim to build trust and long-term value. **Crucially, its design ensures that after primary liquidity goals are met, any residual 0Moon tokens held by the contract are fairly distributed back to holders via reflection.** The developer support model also shares benefits with the community by redirecting a portion of their fees to reflections over time.
 ZeroMoon's design prioritizes fairness, transparency, and scalability.

 ---